Syracuse Crunch

 Syracuse Crunch Overview

 The Syracuse Crunch are a professional ice hockey team based in Syracuse, New York.
 Founded in 1992, they compete in the American Hockey League (AHL) as a member of the Eastern Conference’s North Division.
-The Crunch serve as the AHL affiliate of the National Hockey League’s Tampa Bay Lightning and play their home games at the Upstate Medical University Arena.
-Known for their blue, white, silver, and black colors, the team is owned by Howard Dolgon and led by Joel Bouchard, who serves as both general manager and head coach.
-The Crunch have won multiple division and conference titles and have made two appearances in the Calder Cup Finals, establishing themselves as a competitive presence in the league.
+The Crunch are the top developmental affiliate of the National Hockey League’s Tampa Bay Lightning, with a secondary affiliation to the Orlando Solar Bears of the ECHL.
+The team plays its home games at the Upstate Medical University Arena, drawing fans with the colors blue, white, silver, and black and the long-running superhero mascot Crunchman.

 Founding and Organizational Origins